naimo84/node-red-alexa-home-skill-v3-web/docs/deploy-your-own.rst

     --log-opt max-file=5 \
     redis

+.. note:: Redis is used by express-limiter

 NodeJS WebApp Container
 ***************
+Now it's time to build/ deploy the Web API itself.

 Create .env file
 ---------------
 Copy the supplied template .env.template to a secure folder on your Docker host, i.e::